gregorgebhardt/cluster_work/README.md

 A framework to easily deploy experiments on an computing cluster with mpi.
 **ClusterWork** is based on the [Python Experiment Suite](https://github.com/rueckstiess/expsuite) by Thomas Rückstiess and uses the [job_stream](https://wwoods.github.io/job_stream/) package to distribute the work.

+The **PlotWork** extension for [IPython](https://ipython.org/) allows for easy visualization of of experiment results during run time or after the experiment has finished using [Jupyter](https://jupyter.org/).

 ## Installation

 0. Creating a virtual environment with [virtualenv](https://virtualenv.pypa.io/en/stable/) or [conda](https://conda.io/miniconda.html) is recommended.
 For the installation this virtual environment has to be activated first.